JaiWillems/celest/docs/source/guide/tutorials.rst

    # Get GRS data with ISO6709 formatted output strings.
    geo_position = position.geo(iso=True)

-Notice that some methods require the use of a :class:`GroundPosition` object as a parameter to specify a ground location.
+Notice that some methods require using a :class:`GroundPosition` object as a parameter to specify a ground location.
 The :class:`GroundPosition` object can be imported from the encounter module.

 Window Generation Workflow
 --------------------------

-The basic window generation workflow can be broken down into three stages:
+The primary window generation workflow can be broken down into three stages:

 #.
 Import and prepare time and position data,
 #.
 Specify ground locations, and